 Information Failure Modes in Networked Violence

-“Over a period of three years, I examined the emergence of networked animal torture as a structural phenomenon.
+“Over a period of four years, I examined the emergence of networked animal torture as a structural phenomenon.

 Across platform architectures, incentive regimes, and distribution mechanics, the findings converge on a single conclusion: the persistence and scaling of this harm is a product of infrastructure-level design choices operating in the absence of adequate regulatory constraint.”